Updated April 11, 2023

 His legal situation is perfectly simple.
-He was refused bail early last year in connection with a US effort to extradite him.
-Its bid was denied on humanitarian grounds just prior to that, but a successful appeal to the High Court removed that concern by way of new assurances that he would not be subject to anything likely to drive him to suicide unless particular unforeseen circumstances apply.
+He was refused bail two years ago in connection with a US effort to extradite him for publishing leaked data.
+Though its bid was denied on humanitarian grounds immediately prior to that, appeal to the High Court removed this obstacle with new assurances that nothing will likely drive him to suicide unless particular unforeseen circumstances apply.

-Some have taken exception to his prisoner status enduring throughout and there is an insurgent theme of conditions being inhumane.
+Some have taken exception to his prisoner status enduring throughout and a theme of inhumane conditions has long been insurgent.
 Even the International Bar Association succumbed to misinformation by saying it “condemns UK treatment” of Assange.